 If your dog smells bad due to his breath, you might need to consider this section called internal diseases.
 Even though it is a quite rare case for kidney disease, diabetes is a common case among our pets today.

-Symptoms for kidney disease is a very foul breath, which means the origin of the smell is your dog’s mouth.
+Symptoms for kidney disease include very foul breath, which means the origin of the smell is your dog’s mouth.
 If you ruled out dental care, you might need to consider the possibility of kidney disease if that foul breath continues to plague your house.

 For dogs with diabetes, their breath will contain a fruity or sweet smell, which is the result of sugar molecules that are in their bloodstream.
 Both of these cases should be treated under professional guidance, so please visit your vet if you suspect the symptoms of internal diseases.